 “No, listen.
 ‘17th October 2019.
 Watched Adam snap a man’s neck like a matchstick.
-Turned his head round one hundred and eighty degrees, like that girl in The Exorcist.
+Turned his head around one hundred and eighty degrees, like that girl in The Exorcist.
 These dreams are so real.
 More real than when I’m awake.
 Saw the man’s frightened eyes in technicolour, heard his neck snap in Dolby surround sound.

-Needed £300 for new tyres and dents knocking out of wheels.
-Well, the very next day mother phoned and said she’d dreamt I had car problems and did I need any financial help!
+Needed £300 for new tyres and dents knocking out of the wheels.
+Well, the very next day Mother phoned and said she’d dreamt I had car problems and did I need any financial help!
 Well, that’s £85 I need to find by the end of the month for A’s charity.
 Or ….’”

 “Wow indeed.
-Seems our dear brother was either off his rocker, or had supernatural help, of a kind.”
+Seems our dear brother was either off his rocker or had supernatural help, of a kind.”

 “Well, we can check his filing cabinets, bound to be bank statements and the like.
 Or they’ll be on his computer.
 Wonder if we can get into it?”

 “I can’t imagine him writing passwords down anywhere findable, can you?”

 Lil shrugs.
 “Then why would he leave papers like these lying around?
 And why not write them in a diary, like any normal person?”

 “Well, he was hardly normal was he!”